Expert Guide to Seychelles Islands And When to Visit

 Luxury Island Resorts in the inner islands

-Seychelles ultimate luxury barefoot paradise islands are legendary and there are several within the ‘inner islands, most requiring helicopter transfers.
+Seychelles' ultimate luxury barefoot paradise islands are legendary and there are several within the ‘inner islands, most requiring helicopter transfers.
 They are perfect as a base for your entire stay if you simply wish to chill, or can be combined into a tailor-made itinerary with helicopters between different islands.

-Seychelles most iconic luxury island paradise, indeed, one of the most renowned in the world, is North Island.
-A 20minute helicopter flight from Mahe, its a frequent haunt of the rich and famous with supreme levels of privacy with just 11 huge private villas; stays are all-inclusive and also include many of the activities.
+Seychelle's most iconic luxury island paradise, indeed, one of the most renowned in the world, is North Island.
+A 20-minute helicopter flight from Mahé, it's a frequent haunt of the rich and famous with supreme levels of privacy with just 11 huge private villas; stays are all-inclusive and also include many of the activities.
 Fregate Island offers a similar concept.
 Both islands have strong eco-sustainability programmes.

-Close to Praslin, Six Senses Zil Pasyon has 30 stylish, spacious private Villas and Residences on the private island of Felicite.
+Close to Praslin, Six Senses Zil Pasyon has 30 stylish, spacious private villas and residences on the private island of Felicite.
 Occupying a third of the island, the resort has a host of sustainability initiatives to protect the island environment.
 Snorkelling and diving are superb, particularly at nearby Coco and Sisters islands.
 Another plus is that if you feel the need to escape the island for the day, there's a complimentary speedboat transfer to La Digue.

-The Hilton Seychelles Labriz resort is set on mountainous Silhouette Island, a 40 minute boat transfer from Mahe.
-Offering many facilities, including an excellent spa and superb diving, its a great choice for families.
+The Hilton Seychelles Labriz resort is set on mountainous Silhouette Island, a 40-minute boat transfer from Mahé.
+Offering many facilities, including an excellent spa and superb diving, it's a great choice for families.

-Outer islands – coral atolls
+The outer islands – coral atolls

 Four Seasons Seychelles at Desroches Island